Nexosis/nexosis.github.io/_guides/QuickstartGuide.md

 ## Step 2: Start a Session

 Now that we have some data, lets upload it and get a forecast of how these values will change over time.
-To do this, we need to start a `Session`, which is the data we want to use, and the parameters needed to determine how the Nexosis machine learning algorithms should work.
-Once the data and parameters are uploaded, our algorithms will start crunching the numbers to produce a set of results.
+To do this, we need to start a `Session`, which is the data we want to use and the parameters needed to determine how the Nexosis machine learning algorithms should work.
+Once the data and parameters are uploaded, our algorithms will start crunching the numbers to produce a set of forecast results.

 For this dataset, we want to forecast the sales for the first quarter of 2017.
 All we need to do is specify the `StartDate` and `EndDate` as `2017-01-01` and `2017-04-01`.
 The `TargetColumn` parameter also needs to be specified, which is the value which will be forecasted for this date range.
 We will set this value to `sales`.